TuxVinyards/qqX/README.md

 Less is more:

-By using the same, less sophistcated, simple scripting language as quickemu, we can achieve complete script handling and far easier modding. qqX can beyond being a simple front-end that is restricted to the basic quickemu API.
+By using the same, less sophistcated, simple scripting language as quickemu, we can achieve complete script handling and far easier modding. qqX goes beyond being a simple front-end that is restricted to the basic quickemu API.

 Anything within quickemu can be pulled, shaped and improved.
 There is no needed to wait for official bug fixes to make their way through the system either.
 Any new input from the quickemu community activity can be directly accessed and put to work.